McAfee offers four degrees, five combined degrees, and one certificate program:

 Master of Divinity and M.S. in Organizational Leadership

-Master of Arts in Christian Ministry in Residence and Online (MACM)
+Master of Arts in Christian Ministry in Residence and Fully Online (MACM)

 MACM and M.S. in Organizational Leadership

 MTS and M.S. in Clinical Mental Health Counseling

 Graduate Certificate in Theological Studies (GCTS)